emil2000dza/DialoGPT-fine-tuned-for-french-language/README.md

 ### Chatbot DialoGPT :

 - "Extracts from Human Evaluations"  gathers screenshots of conversations between the chatbot and the evaluators.
-- "Output Film + Livre" is the folder which contains the wieght of MBI dataset model;
+- "Output Film + Livre" is the folder which contains the weight of MBI dataset model.
 - "GUIStreamlit.py" consists of a user interface made with the Streamlit library.
 - "Pre-Processing.ipynb" describes the pre-processing of each dataset (especially the Reddit Dataset) and perform the training of the model.
 - "RedditScrapping.py" perfoms the scraping of Reddit data.